 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments prior to the evaluation of the measures via an online tool located on the project webpage.
-For this evaluation cycle, the pre-evaluation comment period was open from April 5- May 5, 2016 for the 17 measures under review.
-A total of 14 pre-evaluation comments were received (Comment Table).

-All submitted comments were provided to the Standing Committee prior to its initial deliberations during the in-person meeting.
+For this evaluation cycle, the pre-evaluation comment period was open from April 5 to May 5, 2016, for the 17 measures under review.
+NQF received a total of 14 preevaluation comments (Comment Table).
+The Standing Committee received all comments submitted prior to its initial deliberations during the inperson meeting.